FirefoxUX/arewedesigntokensyet/README.md

 ### Expected use-cases

 - Identifying areas of code that don't currently make use of design tokens.
-- Visibility of gaps in terms of the usage of design tokens.
 - Highlighting areas that might benefit from the creation of new design tokens.

 ## Known Limitations

-- The code only infers vars within a single file currently.
-As the tool has no understanding of vars that exist out side of the current file, to better be able to resolve vars from other dependent files will require additional work.
-- Var resolution is currently a bit limited, so it only goes one level deep, so a var that points to a var that points to a design token var won't be correctly identified.
+- This tool doesn't have any knowledge of the DOM related to the CSS it's processing.
+- Var resolution is limited to the current file by default, but can be extended to look at other files based on configuration.
+Only vars in :root or :host are considered.
-- The list of design token properties needs review and may as a result be expanded or reduced as needed.
+- The list of design token properties may be subject to change and affect the calculation propagation percentages as a result.
 - Values that take multiple arguments are currently glossed over, the presence of at least one Design Token var would be considered a pass.

-## Future plans

-- After the initial limitations are reduced to a reasonable level we expect to use this provide a graph to demonstrate the evolution and increased usage of design tokens over time.
+The rationale is that if one of the values resolves to a design token then the author is considering token use.
+- Files that have no relevant properties are excluded from calculations.

 ## Development